Withdrawal of protection status

 The procedure described in Cessation is applicable to withdrawal cases.

-According to a document presented by the Ministry of Asylum and Migration during parliamentary control on 17 February 2022, the Asylum Service revoked 19 international protection statuses in 2021, out of which 17 concerned refugee status and 2 were subsidiary protection statuses.
-In 14 out of 19 cases, the international protection status was revoked due to public security reasons.[6]
-In addition to this, six revocation decisions were issued by the Headquarters of the Hellenic Police (“old procedure”).[7]
-Furthermore, only 17 decisions of revocation of international protection statuses of the “old procedure” were issued in 2022 according to the Headquarters of the Hellenic Police.[8]
+According to a document presented by the Ministry of Migration and Asylum during parliamentary control on 17 February 2022, the Asylum Service revoked 19 international protection statuses in 2021, out of which 17 concerned refugee status and 2 were subsidiary protection statuses.
+In 14 out of 19 cases, the international protection status was revoked due to public security reasons.[15]
+Six revocation decisions were issued by the Headquarters of the Hellenic Police (“old procedure”).[16]
+Only 17 decisions of revocation of international protection statuses under the “old procedure” were issued in 2022 according to the Headquarters of the Hellenic Police.[17]
 However, for 2022 data was not provided by the Asylum Service that is competent for the largest number of beneficiaries of international protection residing in Greece.

 [13] MoMA, 3716/12-4-21, Διευκρινίσεις – ορισμός διαδικασίας σχετικά με την παροχή γνώμης περί συνδρομής ή μη συνδρομής λόγων αποκλεισμού, την ανάκληση καθεστώτος διεθνούς προστασίας του αρ.
 91 ν.4636/2019, καθώς και την ανανέωση των αδειών διαμονής του αρ.
 24 ν.4636/2019, μετά τη θέση σε ισχύ του ΠΔ 106/2020, available in Greek at: https://bit.ly/3niHX8J.